 ・Suzuyaki (mini sponge cake) and Kumano Meisho Senbei (rice cracker)

 Kobaido is one of the best sweets shops in Shingu City.
 Traditional sweets made with Shikoku's famous Wasanbon sugar have an established reputation among local residents, so the shop is always filled with customers.
 At this famous shop, I found Suzuyaki, a bell-shaped mini sponge cake (325 yen for 20 pcs), and "Kumano Meisho Senbei", or rice crackers with pictures of Kumano’s famous sights printed on the surface (430 yen for a set of 10 pc).

 ・Dashi pack and Ume plum wine

-At Tosaya, which was founded in 1930, they freshly shave bonito flakes every day to deliver a flavorful bonito flavor to customers.
-Here, I found "Tosaya Original Tosa Dashi" (1,000 yen for 20 bags) and "Red Plum Wine" made by Kishu Uguisuya (800 yen).
+At Tosaya, which was founded in 1930, they shave bonito flakes fresh everyday to ensure the best bonito flavor for their customers.
+Here, I found "Tosaya's Original Tosa Dashi" (1,000 yen for 20 bags) and "Red Plum Wine" made by Kishu Uguisuya (800 yen).
 I was surprised that such high quality dashi broth packs are sold at 1,000 yen for 20 bags!